How We See It | Our say on Black Friday

 Ultimately, the most damaging aspect is how events like Black Friday lead to an overall shift to increased consumerism.

-Things to watch out for when browsing for deals
+Things to watch out for when browsing deals

 Whilst the list of negative aspects surrounding Black Friday goes on, if you are looking out for a deal on something specific, here are a few things to consider so you don’t fall victim to inconspicuous marketing tactics.